undur/wonder-slim/README.md

 ## Motivation

-*Before you start reading, I should mention that this is not my own project.
-It's merely an organization of over two decades of work of dozens, even hundreds of people.
-To emphasize this, I've chosen to go the way of cloning the existing Wonder repository and keep attribution and history of the source files in question as much as possible.
-I have much love and respect for past contributors, many of whom are friends and colleagues.*

 Project Wonder is an old and storied collection of frameworks that's had many contributors.
 Over the years, it's accumulated a *lot* of cruft.
 This is an experimental project to see how Wonder can be improved, not by adding stuff but by *removing* stuff.

 Below I enumerate a few primary goals of wonder-slim (from here on called just "Slim"), they all share the same **ultimate goal**, to make Wonder smaller, more manageable and maintainable, enabling faster development and delivery of features and improvements.